rpmfusion-infra/fedy/README.md

 ### How to install

-To install the latest stable version of Fedora Utils in your system, first add the repo,
+To install the latest stable version of Fedora Utils in your system, first add the [repo](http://download.opensuse.org/repositories/home:/satya164:/fedorautils/), and then install the package `fedorautils` through yum,

-`su -c "curl http://download.opensuse.org/repositories/home:/satya164:/fedorautils/Fedora_17/home:satya164:fedorautils.repo -o /etc/yum.repos.d/fedorautils.repo && yum install fedorautils"`

-Then install Fedora Utils using the following commands,

 `su -c "yum install fedorautils"`

 ### How to use

-After installation, launch Fedora Utils from `Applications > System Tools` or type `fedorautils` in the terminal.
+After installation, search for `Fedora Utils` in the menu/overview or type `fedorautils` in the terminal.

 ### Getting the source